vijithreddy/SparkMavenJava/README.md

 ./sbin/start-master.sh

-Go to the logs and check the Spark master URL
+Go to the logs and check the Spark master URL (Or open up localhost:8080 and check for the spark master URL)

 Step 9: Start Spark Workder Daemons: